MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/user-defined-fields.md

 1. Select the custom field on the **Custom fields** form.
 2. Expand the **Entities** section to view the set of relevant entities.
 3. Click the **Edit** button.
-4. Modify the **Enabled** field to be checked for each entity that should expose this field.
+4. Modify the **Enabled** field to be selected for each entity that should expose this field.
 5. Click **Apply changes** to save your selections.

 ### Allowing custom fields to be displayed in other languages